Pyomo/pyomo/doc/OnlineDocs/contributed_packages/mindtpy.rst

 Feasibility Pump
 ----------------

-For some MINLP problems, Outer Approximation method might have difficulty in finding a feasible solution.
-MindtPy provides the Feasibility Pump implementation to quickly find feasible solutions for convex MINLPs.
-The main idea of Feasibility Pump is to decompose the original mixed-integer problem into two parts: integer feasibility and constraint feasibility.
-For convex MINLPs, a MIP is solved to obtain a solution, which satisfies the integrality constraints on y, but may violate some of the nonlinear constraints; next, by solving an NLP, a solution is computed that satisfies the nonlinear constraints but might again violate the integrality constraints on y.
-By minimizing iteratively the distance between these two types of solutions, a solution that is both constraint and integer feasible can be expected.
-In MindtPy, feasibility pump can be used both as a initialization strategy and a decomposition strategy.
+For some MINLP problems, the Outer Approximation method might have difficulty in finding a feasible solution.
+MindtPy provides the Feasibility Pump implementation to find feasible solutions for convex MINLPs quickly.
+The main idea of the Feasibility Pump is to decompose the original mixed-integer problem into two parts: integer feasibility and constraint feasibility.
+For convex MINLPs, a MIP is solved to obtain a solution, which satisfies the integrality constraints on `y`, but may violate some of the nonlinear constraints; next, by solving an NLP, a solution is computed that satisfies the nonlinear constraints but might again violate the integrality constraints on `y`.
+By minimizing the distance between these two types of solutions iteratively, a constraint and integer feasible solution can be expected.
+In MindtPy, the Feasibility Pump can be used both as an initialization strategy and a decomposition strategy.
 For details of this implementation are included in [`Bernal et al., 2017`_].

 .. _Bernal et al., 2017: http://www.optimization-online.org/DB_HTML/2017/08/6171.html